kosAndrey22/aquacultureexpanded/README.md

 ### Aquaculture Expand

 Expand mod for another Minecraft mod - aquaculture 2  (https://www.curseforge.com/minecraft/mc-mods/aquaculture/files).
-Mod adds some new recipes and some new trades with villagers.
+Mod adds some new recipes, trades and fishes.

 #### New Food Recipes
 Mod adds some new food recipes, which described below: